lkodinsson/MARS/Core/PHB.md

 For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will have a -3 armour penalty.

-Click [here](/Basic/Equipment.md#armour) for the rules for armour and armour features.
+Click [here](/Core/Equipment.md#armour) for the rules for armour and armour features.
-Click [here](/Medieval/Equipment.md#armour) for the rules and tables for medieval weapons.

 ### Equipment Properties